 Computer Science is about helping people do their work efficiently and effectively by analysing needs and constructing appropriate solutions.
 Computer Science students learn techniques to tackle these challenges for applications as diverse as monitoring the condition of patients in hospitals to designing educational games for smart phones.

-Students must achieve entry to the University.
-Our first-year courses do not assume any significant computing experience beyond basic desktop skills, but a strong background in Year 13 mathematics with calculus or statistics and modelling is recommended.
+Our first-year courses do not assume any significant computing experience beyond basic desktop skills, but if you have the new NCEA achievement standards in programming and computer science (or IB/Cambridge equivalent), this provides an advantage.
+A strong background in Year 13 calculus or statistics and modelling is recommended.
 A mathematical background is important for students who intend to advance beyond first year.

-Students with excellent achievement in NCEA and who have completed the Computer Science STAR programme will be considered for direct entry into second-year Computer Science courses with a view to completing an honours degree in three years.
+If you have very good results in NCEA programming and computer science (or IB/Cambridge equivalent), you can apply to join an advanced ("overdrive") class.
+Students with outstanding achievement in NCEA (or IB/Cambridge) and who have completed the Computer Science STAR programme can be considered for direct entry into second-year Computer Science courses with a view to completing an honours degree in three years.

 Students majoring in Computer Science are required to take COSC 121 and COSC 122 and at least 30 points of Mathematics and Statistics (preferably MATH 120 and STAT 101 – not MATH 101).
 COSC 110 is also strongly recommended.